-The following is a derivative of a paper written for the late Dr. Martin Rosenblum, who was kind enough to request a copy of this for his library.
+The following is a derivative of a paper written in 2010 for the late Dr. Martin Rosenblum, who was kind enough to request a copy of this for his library.
 It has been updated for presentation on the web.

 How effective is digital recording in capturing the musical intent of an artist and to what degree does this matter?
 To answer effectively, it is important to answer a number of smaller related questions first: What are the limits of what a musician can create acoustically?
 What are the limits that people are capable of perceiving music?
 What does a practical digital recording consist of?